 ― Charlotte M. Mason

 This website is a compilation of my life and work experience in both industry and education.
 Since 2011, I have worked in higher education as an advisor and as an instructor.
-In 2013, I began a PhD in Communication at Regent University’s School of Strategic Communication and the Arts in order to explore interests in organizational and visual communication.
-Doctoral study has been a phenomenal experience for me, and I expect to complete my dissertation on organizational identity in the American mega church in fall 2016.
+In 2013, I began a PhD in Communication at Regent University’s School of Communication and the Arts in order to explore interests in visual rhetoric.
+Doctoral study has been a phenomenal experience for me, and I expect to complete my dissertation on organizational identity in the American megachurch in early spring, 2017.

-I currently work as an Adjunct Professor teaching courses in undergraduate composition, communications, and literature at several universities in the Southwest, Midwest, and East while I complete my PhD.
+I currently work as an Adjunct Professor teaching undergraduate composition and literature courses while I complete my PhD.
 My professional work experience, prior to returning to graduate school, included roles in corporate communications, IT, web design, and graphic arts.
 If you would like to learn more about my professional experience, please click on the Resume link above.
 You can also connect with me on LinkedIn.

-- Summer 2016 – My proposal for my dissertation on how the American megachurch uses mediated communication to create organizational culture and establish organizational identity is in revision.
-I hope to present my proposal to my committee in early September.
+- July 2016 – My proposal for my dissertation on how the American megachurch uses mediated communication to create organizational culture and establish organizational identity is in revision.

 - Fall 2015 – Literary ethnography is a relatively new approach to research, and until recently, was not considered an accepted method for ethnographic research.
 However, scholars have pushed the boundary lines of what constitutes ethnography to include such disparate approaches such as auto-ethnography and ethnography in the classroom.
 This critical review will examine key texts produced by Native American writers, and will explore their conceptual framework of liminal spaces as they observe their own culture through dual lenses.